probins/myproj/readme.md

 * copy `defs.js`, `projections.js` and `parseCode.js` to `../proj4js/lib/` so they overwrite the existing ones
 * run `rollup -c rollup.bareconfig.js` to create `dist/esbare`.

-As with Part 2, this can be pushed to Github and the modules imported in the browser using `jsDelivr`. `test.html` shows an example of this, and `testbase.js` shows sample usage with relative addresses.
+As with Part 2, this can be pushed to Github and the modules imported in the browser using `jsDelivr`. `test.html` shows an example of this, and `testbare.js` shows sample usage with relative addresses, for example: `deno run https://cdn.jsdelivr.net/gh/probins/myproj@0.4.1/testbare.js`.

 #### Build sizes
 Current full build available on `cdnjs.com` is 76k.
 Base module from Part 2 (`dist/es/`) is 29k.
 Removing undocumented functions and treating `merc` as other projection types as described in Part 3 (`dist/esbare`) reduces this to 21k.
 Removing the parsing of Proj def and WKT strings reduces it further to 12k.